 Key Takeaways

-- How changing market conditions are impacting AEC transactions
+- How changing market conditions impact AEC transactions

 - What buyers REALLY look for in a seller

-- How sellers can negotiate a more favorable valuation and deal terms, and save time
+- How sellers can negotiate better valuation and deal terms

-- Find buyers without letting anyone know the firm is for sale
+- Find buyers without revealing your firm is for sale

-- How to quickly separate high-quality sellers from sinking ships
+- How to separate high-quality sellers from sinking ships

-- When to sign a Non-Disclosure Agreement and terms to watch for
+- When to sign an NDA and terms to watch for

-- Strategies to keep discussions moving and to avoid stalled deals
+- How to keep discussions moving and to avoid stalled deals

 - Key early signs that it isn’t going to work